BorScho/Cassava_Pytorch/README.md

 <div align="center"><img style="background: white;" src="https://render.githubusercontent.com/render/math?math=loss(l%2C%20%5Chat%20y)%20%3D%20loss((1%20-%20%5Crho_%7B1%7D)%20*%20l1%20%2B%20%5Crho_%7B2%7D%20*%20l2%2C%20%5Chat%20y)%20%3A%3D%20(1%20-%20%5Crho_%7B1%7D)%20*%20loss(l1%2C%20%5Chat%20y)%20%2B%20%5Crho_%7B2%7D%20*%20loss(l2%2C%20%5Chat%20y)%20"></div>

 i.e. the loss-function is extended to synthetic labels by linearity.
 This requires to have l1 and l2 one-hot encoded such that l is a linear combination of two linearly independend vectors - otherwize the above would not be a well defined construction.
-For implementation one-hot encoding is not necessary, we just calculate the two losses on the right side of the equation.
+For implementation though, one-hot encoding is not necessary, we just calculate the two losses on the right side of the equation.

 Another feature introduced in the snapmix paper is asymmetry of the boxes: the boxes are not taken from the same places in the two images, neither do they need to have the same size (as is both the case in the cutmix algorithm).
 As is shown in the snapmix-paper, asymetry contributes to further increase accuracy.